chen42/slides/antiviral.md

  * <span id="drug"> Rifampin </span> (antibiotic) induces UGT, thus requires higher <span id="drug"> Raltegravir / Dolutegravir </span> dose

 <span id=drug>Bictegravir</span> displays a high resistance barrier and has an improved phenotypic resistance profile compared to <span id=drug>dolutegravir (DTG), raltegravir (RAL) and elvitegravir (EVG).
 Bictegravir </span> has a longer dissociation half-life from both wild-type and mutant HIV-1 integrase/DNA complexes compared with DTG, RAL, and EVG

+Note:
+Among the five drugs, B and D are in the recommendations,  C is a new drug (expensive injectable), R is relatively worese in drug resistance, E is a substrate of CYP3A4

 ---